bendrucker/angular-credit-cards/README.md

 * Otherwise, checks whether the card matches any valid card type
 * Exposes the [card type](https://github.com/bendrucker/creditcards-types#card-types) as `$ccType` on the model controller

-If you're using `cc-format`, you'll want to apply the [`novalidate`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-novalidate) attribute to disable native browser validation.
+If you're using `cc-format`, you'll want to apply the [`novalidate`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/form#attr-novalidate) attribute to your `<form>` to disable native browser validation.
 The input pattern used to trigger the dialer keypad on mobile does not allow spaces, causing browsers that implement pattern validation to display an error tooltip.

 The `cc-type` property is optional and may be a single card type or an array of types.
 If its value is defined on the scope, the card number will be checked against the type(s) in addition to the Luhh algorithm.
 A special validity key—`ccNumberType`—indicates whether the card matched the specified type.
 If no type is provided, `ccNumberType` will always be valid for any card that passes Luhn and matches any card type.